-Applications from charitable organisations which meet the grant criteria are considered by the Grants Committee, which normally meets quarterly.
-The next meeting of the Committee is on 12th October 2016 and applications will need to be submitted by 1st September 2016.
+Applications from charitable organisations which meet the grant criteria are considered by the Grants Committee, which normally meets three times a year.
+The remaining 2017 meetings of the Committee and grant application deadlines are:

 The Society also offers a small number of grants for organisations and individuals through its Subsidiary Trusts.
 Eligibility criteria depend on area of residence and/or particular field of educational activity.